 - Notification could aid in the safe return of a mentally, physically or emotionally challenged individual or an elderly patient (walk away from a nursing facility).

 Please note that often the initial Reverse 9-1-1 that is sent out is limited to a specific geographical area (example: 1/2 mile around an incident or problem) so that the information can get out quickly.
-The larger the area that the reverse 9-1-1 is sent, the longer the message takes to get to everyone due to the fact that there are so many telephone numbers to be called and answering machines to detail with.
+The larger the area that the reverse 9-1-1 is sent, the longer the message takes to get to everyone due to the fact that there are so many telephone numbers to be called.

-For more information on the Reverse 9-1-1 system visit the Lake County EMA page at:
+For more information on the Reverse 9-1-1 system visit Lake County’s EMA website.